Lebanese people

-The Lebanese people (الشعب اللبناني / ALA-LC: ALA, /apc-LB/) are the people inhabiting or originating from Lebanon.
+Lebanese people (الشعب اللبناني / ALA-LC: ALA, /apc-LB/) are the people inhabiting or originating from Lebanon.
 The term may also include those who had inhabited Mount Lebanon and the Anti-Lebanon Mountains prior to the creation of the modern Lebanese state.
-The major religious groups among the Lebanese people within Lebanon are Shia Muslims (27%), Sunni Muslims (27%), Maronite Christians (21%), Greek Orthodox Christians (8%), Melkite Christians (5%), Druze (5%), Protestant Christians (1%).
+The major religious groups among the Lebanese people within Lebanon are Sunni Muslims (27%), Shia Muslims (27%), Maronite Christians (21%), Greek Orthodox Christians (8%), Melkite Christians (5%), Druze (5%), Protestant Christians (1%).
 The largest contingent of Lebanese, however, comprise a diaspora in North America, South America, Europe, Australia and Africa, which is predominantly Maronite Christian.

 As the relative proportion of the various sects is politically sensitive, Lebanon has not collected official census data on ethnic background since 1932 under the French Mandate.
 It is therefore difficult to have an exact demographic analysis of Lebanese society.

 The largest concentration of people with Lebanese ancestry may be in Brazil, having an estimated population of 5.8 to 7 million.
 However, it may be an exaggeration given that an official survey conducted by the Brazilian Institute of Geography and Statistics (IBGE) showed that less than 1 million Brazilians claimed any Middle-Eastern origin.
 The Lebanese have always traveled the world, many of them settling permanently within the last two centuries.

 Estimated to have lost their status as the majority in Lebanon itself, with their reduction in numbers largely as a result of their emigration, Christians still remain one of the principal religious groups in the country.
 Descendants of Lebanese Christians make up the majority of Lebanese people worldwide, appearing principally in the diaspora.